-Ground temperature and active layer thickness are considered the primary variables that require climate-standard continuity as defined by GCOS.
+Ground temperature and active layer thickness are considered the primary variables that require climatestandard continuity as defined by GCOS.
 Permafrost fraction and zone are secondary parameters, but of high interest to users.
-Annual averages of ground temperature and annual maxima of thaw depth (active layer thickness) will be provided at 1km spatial resolution during phase 1 of Permafrost_cci.
+Annual averages of ground temperature and annual maxima of thaw depth (active layer thickness) are provided at 1km spatial resolution during phase 1 as well as phase 2 of Permafrost\cci.
 Product level is 4.
 The data sets are created from the analysis of lower level data, resulting in gridded, gap-free products.